sbt/website/src/reference/00-Getting-Started/06-Scopes.md

 ### Inspecting scopes

-In sbt's interactive mode, you can use the inspect command to understand keys and their scopes.
+In sbt shell, you can use the `inspect` command to understand keys and their scopes.
 Try `inspect test:fullClasspath`:

 ```